Francesco601/Francesco601/README.md

    ## I’m currently learning  Python and relearning some of the stuff I learned in school.

-  ## I would be interested mostly in collaborating on open-source projects or things that involve C programming or bssic Python stuff.
+  ## I would be interested mostly in collaborating on open-source projects or things that involve C programming or basic Python stuff.

   ## You can contact me at  <francosquared8@gmail.com>